SecSign/secsign-python-api/README.md

 **Usage**

-* Include the API `SecSignIDApi.rb` in your project.
+* Include the API `SecSignIDApi.py` in your project.
 * Request an authentication session
 * Show access pass to user and save session parameters
 * Get session state
 * React to the state and have the user logged in

-Check out the included example `example.pl` to see how it works or have a look at the how to use tutorial for PHP <https://secsign.com/en/php-integrate-tutorial.html>.
+Check out the included example `example.py` to see how it works or have a look at the how to use tutorial for PHP <https://secsign.com/en/php-integrate-tutorial.html>.
 The process is exactly the same in python.

 Or visit <https://www.secsign.com> for more informations.

 **Files**